October 24th – November 15th at the Federation of Canadian Artists & Granville Island Shops, 10 am – 5 pm, Monday to

 These skulls will be displayed in shop windows across the Island as part of the tour,

 and at the Federation of Canadian Artist’s gallery.

 The International Day Of The Dead Exhibition is the first of its kind in the province of British Columbia.

 The clay skulls used for The International Day Of The Dead Exhibition & Tour on Granville Island are hand-crafted made in a small region called Los Reyes Metzontla in the state of Puebla, Mexico.

-The artisans of this region belong to the Popoloca culture, this people have been creating pottery using the soil from their land since ancestral times.
+The artisans of this region belong to the Popoloca culture, these people have been creating pottery using the soil from their land since ancestral times.